-South Memphis Farmers Market and The Grocer are located at 1400 Mississippi Blvd, Memphis, TN 38106.
+South Memphis Farmers Market, The Grocer, and the kitchen are all located at 1400 Mississippi Blvd, Memphis, TN 38106.

-Outdoor Farmers Market is open Thursdays from May - November, 9am - 3pm.
+The Seasonal Outdoor Farmers Market is open Thursdays in June-October, 9am-3pm

-Vendors at the South Memphis Farmers Market accept several forms of payment, including cash, credit and debit cards, as well as EBT (formerly known as the Food Stamps program).
+Vendors at the South Memphis Farmers Market accept several forms of payment, including cash, credit/debit cards, and EBT (formerly known as the Food Stamps program).

 Customers who wish to use cash at the Market may shop directly with our vendors.
-For all other forms of payment we have established a token system that allows customers to purchase wooden tokens at the Info Booth, which may then be spent with vendors.
+For all other forms of payment, we have established a token system that allows customers to purchase wooden tokens at the Information Table, which may then be spent with vendors.

 Tokens are sold in $5.00 increments for credit and debit card purchases.
 Vendors are able to make change for these tokens if customers do not spend the entire amount.